JoreisPy/background_rotator/README.md

 ### Configuration

-The list of image URLs and the rotation time are configured in the `config.yml` file.
+The list of images are configured in the `config.yml` file.
 Here's an example of what the `config.yml` file might look like:

 ```yaml
 image_urls: